Wall Street ends down as Delta variant drives fears

 “It’s been hard for the market to gain here from these already elevated prices,” said Rick Meckler, partner at Cherry Lane Investments in New Vernon, New Jersey.

-The S&P 500 energy sector index sank, with investors worried about expectations for more supply and a rise in coronavirus cases that raised demand concerns. read more
+The S&P 500 energy sector index sank nearly 3% and ended the week 8% lower, with investors worried about expectations for more supply and a rise in coronavirus cases that raised demand concerns.

+For the week, the S&P 500 fell about 1%, the Dow lost 0.5% and the Nasdaq shed 1.9%, their fist weekly declines in four weeks.

-Moderna Inc (MRNA.O)jumped to a record high after S&P Dow Jones Indices said the drugmaker will join the S&P 500 index (.SPX) as of the start of trading on July 21, replacing Alexion Pharmaceuticals (ALXN.O). read more
+Moderna Inc jumped 10.3% to a record high after S&P Dow Jones Indices said the drugmaker will join the S&P 500 index as of the start of trading on July 21, replacing Alexion Pharmaceuticals.

-Cintas Corp (CTAS.O) surged after brokerages raised price targets on the business service provider's stock following its fourth-quarter results.
+Cintas Corp surged 4.6% after brokerages raised price targets on the business service provider’s stock following its fourth-quarter results.

-Didi Global Inc (DIDI.N) fell after China sent state officials from at least seven departments to the ride-hailing giant for a cybersecurity review. read more
+Didi Global Inc fell 3.2% after China sent state officials from at least seven departments to the ride-hailing giant for a cybersecurity review.

 Our Standards: The Thomson Reuters Trust Principles.